GerHobbelt/pforth/doc/words.md

 ## OS

 - OS-ID ( -- n )
-    - Gives specific ID identifiyng the OS
+    - Gives specific ID identifying the OS
     - You should not have the need to use it directly

 - WINDOWS? ( -- f )